Children Underground: Where are they now?

 The release of the DVD allowed extra insight into the children's situations after the initial re-visiting shown in the film.
 At 19, Cristina was addicted to heroin and was three months pregnant, showing little hope in being able to give up the drug.
 Her baby was given to a non-profit adoptive organization and she continued living off of the streets using only the income from her girlfriend's prostitution.
-In 2013, when she was 32, she and her boyfriend were profiled in an article on homelessness in Romania.
+In 2013, when she was 32, she and her husband were profiled in an article on homelessness in Romania.
 She was still addicted to heroin and had had three children, none of whom lived with her.
 Mihai was taken in by a man in Belgium who spent six months looking for him in Bucharest.
 For some time, he enjoyed education in general schooling and French language before returning to Bucharest to live with a social worker.
 Marian, at 12, was taken to a children's shelter after a police sweep of the Piața Victoriei and deemed able for rehabilitation.
 Ana at 14 was living with her parents after the police threatened to prosecute them for child abandonment.